A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

-is required to not overproduce dark matter at freeze-out.
-This implies \textit{minimal} values of DM-SM couplings that need to be experimentally probed by laboratory experiments to understand the (thermal) origin of dark matter.

 The traditional focus of DM searches is the possibility of the existence of weakly interacting massive particles (WIMPs) with masses near the electroweak (EW) scale.
-However, repeated null results in WIMP searches suggest to extent the laboratory searches for DM also to models with lighter masses.
-DM masses below the EW scale are compatible with the thermal freeze-out mechanism, given that its coupling to Standard Model (SM) particles is scaled down as well in order to recover the correct annihilation rate.
-This is also referred to as the "WIMPless miracle"~\cite{Feng:2008ya}.
+However, repeated null results in WIMP searches suggest to extent the laboratory searches for DM also to models with lower DM particle masses.
+Such models are compatible with the thermal freeze-out mechanism, given that the DM coupling to SM particles is scaled down as well in order to recover the correct annihilation rate: